14-Day South Africa Itinerary: Cape Town, Garden Route & Kruger

 Days 11–14: Kruger National Park

 4 nights in Kruger.
 This is the heart of the itinerary.
-Stay at SANParks rest camps inside the park.
+Stay at SANParks rest camps inside the park, or upgrade to a private reserve lodge:

 Day 11: Arrive KMIA, pick up hire car.
 Drive to Numbi or Paul Kruger Gate (1–2 hours).
 Entry fee: R440 per adult per day + R204 per vehicle.
 Check in to your rest camp (Skukuza, Lower Sabie, or Berg-en-Dal recommended).
 Afternoon game drive from your camp.